 THEMIS represents a network of top universities which have come together to create a new standard in business law.
 The program was established in response to an ever-increasing demand for law professionals with international know-how and expertise.

 Students enrolled in the master’s program Business Law have the opportunity to gain additional qualification with the THEMIS program.
-THEMIS is a certificate program with a focus on business law and international law, organized by the International Legal Network of Excellence.
+THEMIS is a certificate program with a focus on business law and international law, which is organized by the International Legal Network of Excellence.
 The program includes three elements: an exchange semester, an internship, and a seminar.

 Students who successfully complete these three elements receive the program’s Joint Certificate in International and Business Law.

 Main features of the THEMIS program:

-Exchange semester at a renowned Law School abroad: available exchange places and information about the application process can be found on the webpage for master exchange.
+Exchange semester at a renowned Law School abroad: Available exchange places and information about the application process can be found on the website exchange semester master.

 Joint Certificate in International and Business Law

-Tuition fee waiver: Students are not required to pay tuition fees at the partner university while studying abroad.
+Tuition fee waiver: Students do not have to pay tuition fees at the partner university while studying abroad.